THOMASELOVE/432-quizzes-2024/quiz2/README.md

 # Quiz 2 materials for 432 Spring 2024

+## What is available now?

+A fairly complete draft of [the instructions for Quiz 2 is now available](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz2/432_quiz2_2024_instructions_only.pdf).

+- This "instructions only" draft will disappear when we provide the final main PDF file of instructions and questions.

 ## What will become available here?

 All of this material will appear by the time specified on the [Calendar](https://thomaselove.github.io/432-2024/calendar.html).